whoward/docs/markdown/reference/test-configuration.md

 Learn more about how to configure your tests with these settings in [Selenium 1][1] or [Selenium 2][2] tests.

-The list of supported IE Drivers you can choose from:
+The list of supported IE Drivers you can choose from:<br/>
 `x64_2.29.0` `x64_2.39.0` `x64_2.40.0` `x64_2.41.0`

 ### Disable Popup Handler